SAP/fundamental-tools/abap-helpers/README.md

 ## ABAP Helpers

-Two ABAP Function Modules need to be exposed as remote-enabled ABAP function modules.
+Value Input Helps annotations require remote-enablement of two ABAP Function Modules.
+Their names should be maintained in `system.yaml` of abap-ui-tools configuration file.
+Without these two function modules, Value Helps annotations are skipped.

 :exclamation: The implementation given here just as example, neither maintained, nor supported in this repository